sandeep194920/MERN_Projects/18_pagination_on_client/README.md

 - How to paginate on front-end?
 - How to set active class dynamically when button is selected?
 - `Circular Array Functionality` - When we are in first page and `prev` btn is clicked, last page must be shown.
 Also, when `next` btn is clicked in last page, first page should be shown
+- How to make custom hooks like `useFetch`?

 ---